JensJoschi/variability_timing/methods.md

 #### 3.2.1 First search
 We searched the Web of Science core collection for the topic "(photoperiodic AND (geogr* OR range)) OR (photoperiod* AND latitud*) OR(photoperiod* AND longitud*)" on 19.2.2018 (1628  results) and added further relevant articles that did not match the keywords (total: 1638).
-Based on journal names, titles and abstracts we identified 377 studies on terrestrial invertebrates, 61 of which measured PRCs in at least 3 populations and at least 3 photoperiods.
-We did a full forward-citation search between April 3rd and April 16th 2018, and found 11 further articles that met all inclusion criteria.
+Based on journal names, titles and abstracts we identified 377 studies on terrestrial invertebrates, 62 of which measured PRCs in at least 3 populations and at least 3 photoperiods.
+We did a full forward-citation search between April 3rd and April 16th 2018, and found 13 further articles that met all eligibility criteria.

 #### 3.2.2.
 Second search